Student Support Services

 • Mock interviews

-• Personal statements
+• Personal statements and resumes

-• Standardized testing (MCAT, DAT, and GRE)
+• Standardized testing

-• Pre-health leadership, shadowing, and volunteer opportunities
+• Leadership and volunteer opportunities

-• Self-care, mind-set, and stress management
+• Self-care, mind-set and stress management

-Students can make appointments with a Pre-Health Advisor Monday – Friday by calling 419.530.2220.
+Students can make appointments with a Pre-Health Center team member Monday – Friday by calling 419.530.2220.